The orange tree has been enchanting our gardens for centuries. It’s easy to grow.

-In winter, try to place it in a very bright room, where the temperature should not drop below 41 to 43°F (5 to 6° C) in winter.
+In winter, try to place it in a very bright room, where the temperature should not drop below 41 to 43°F (5 to 6° C) during this time.

 Early spring, you can bring it out for it to spend the rest of the year outdoors.

 Repotting your orange tree

 When planting or repotting, favor a blend of soil mix and plant-based soil without any chalk, one part each.

 - Refer to our all our tips on how to grow an orange tree in a pot

 Watering orange trees

 Watering of the orange tree is very important, all the more so if it is in a pot, since it tends to dry off much faster.

 - Orange trees hate having too much water.